 Lin was focused on military applications, missing the importance of non-military applications.
 A large fraction of mathematics was developed to better understand the solar system, acoustics, musical instruments and the theory of sound and light.
-Eventually the universe became a popular topic, and still is today.
+Eventually the universe became a popular topic, as it still is today.

-28 1.1.1 Lec 1 The Pythagorean theorem
+1.1.1 Lec 1 The Pythagorean theorem

 While early Asian mathematics is not fully documented, it clearly defined the course for at least several thousand years.
 The first recorded mathematics was that of the Chinese (5000-1200 BCE) and the Egyptians (3,300 BCE).
 Some of the best early record were left by the people of Mesopotamia (Iraq, 1800 BCE).
-Thanks to Euclid's Elements (c323 BCE) we have an historical record, tracing the progress in geometry, as defined by the Pythagorean theorem for any right triangle having sides of lengths (a, b, c) that are positive real numbers with c > [a, b] and a + b > c.
-Solutions were likely found by trial and error rather than by an algorithm.
+Thanks to Euclid's Elements (c323 BCE) we have an historical record, tracing the progress in geometry, as defined by the Pythagorean theorem for any right triangle having sides of lengths (a, b, c) that are either positive real numbers, or more interesting, integers, such that c > [a, b] and a + b > c.
+Integer solutions were likely found by trial and error rather than by Euclid's formula.